 There has been substantial growth, many positive enhancements and new initiatives to stabilize and strengthen the early learning and child care system in Manitoba.
 Great strides were made during the first Five Year Plan for Child Care, 2002 - 2007, and development of new services continued through Family Choices, Manitoba's Five-Year Agenda for Early Learning and Child Care, 2008-2013.
-We are pleased the practice of developing long range plans continues with the announcement of Manitoba's Plan to Expand Early Learning and Child Care, 2014
+The practice of developing long range plans, which include specific objectives and timelines, has worked well for child care in Manitoba.
+It is a process MCCA encourages be continued in the future.
+The policy recommendations from MCCA, as the voice of the child care community in Manitoba, as well as the Child Care Regulatory Review Committee, advisory group to the Minister of Family Services and Labour must be considered when planning.

-The Manitoba Child Care Association recommends that the Government of Manitoba continue to move early learning and child care forward by keeping and building on all the initiatives already in place, as they have proven to be successful in improving quality, enabling expansion, building a workforce, and supporting families.
+The Manitoba Child Care Association recommends that the Government of Manitoba continue to move early learning and child care forward by keeping and building on all the initiatives already in place, as they are essential to support and improve the infrastructure and operations.